earthly/website/blog/_posts/2023-05-17-github-actions-and-docker.md

 <div class="notice--warning">

 ### ❗Act Problems?

-`Act` can run simple GitHub Action workflow locally using a farily large docker container.
+`Act` can run simple GitHub Action workflow locally using a fairly large docker container.
 But not all features of GitHub Actions work well with `Act`.

 An alternate approach covered in [other articles](/earthly-github-actions) is to write your workflow in an Earthfile.
 An Earthfile can be run locally or in any CI.